 Barrow lifeboat station is on the tip of Roa island, facing out to Piel Island.
 The lifeboat station is not normally open to the puplic, but does have a number of open days.

 A friendly pub serving traditional home-made meals.
 There is a walled beer garden at the rear.
 Frequent live music and other events.

 The Roxy opened in 1937, originally with a capacity of 1,250.
 The building was later split, and the cinema now seats 330.
-It shows the latest films on release, and also hosts a specialist film club, and can be hired for private events.
+It shows the latest films on release, and also hosts a specialist film club, and can be hired

 The Legion supports serving and ex-serving members of the Royal Navy, British Army, Royal Air Force, veterans and their families.
 The club hosts Legion events, and can be hired.